 Sampling and registration for chronic wasting disease

+CWD sampling will be offered at various locations throughout the state depending on the surveillance goals of that year.
 For a searchable list of all of the registration stations please view the registration station database.

 Additional options for CWD testing

 There are several options available to hunters who harvest a deer in an area where the department isn't able to provide surveillance testing, private veterinarian testing and testing done directly by WVDL.

 The Hunter Service Testing Program is a cooperative effort between the Wisconsin Department of Natural Resources; Wisconsin Department of Agriculture, Trade and Consumer Protection; Wisconsin Veterinary Medical Association; Wisconsin Veterinary Diagnostic Laboratory and the United States Department of Agriculture.
 This program is designed to provide CWD testing opportunities to hunters from areas of the state not already sampled as part of the DNR CWD surveillance effort.
 The program is built upon a network of private veterinary practitioners who are trained and approved to extract samples for CWD testing.

 Each participating veterinarian will determine the fee that they will charge the hunter for sampling services and testing costs.
 The veterinarians will also decide when they will begin accepting requests for sampling and testing.

 The following list of veterinarians across the state provides details on those that may be able to sample registered, hunter killed deer for CWD.
 Hunters should contact veterinarians directly.
 Samples will be extracted at each participating clinic and sent to a USDA certified laboratory for testing.
 Results will be returned to the veterinarian who submitted the sample and shared with the DNR.

 Testing deer at the Wisconsin Veterinary Diagnostic Laboratory (WVDL)